What Is Email Automation and Why Does It Matter?Reading Time: 5 minutes

 1. Personalizes Customer’s Experience

 Your customers are receiving tons of emails each day, which is why it is so important to stand out from the crowd.
 One of the best ways to stand out is with personalized content.
-According to Statista, 90 percent of consumers find content very appealing and 91 percent of consumers are more likely to give their business to those that share individualized recommendations and offers.
+According to Statista, 90 percent of consumers find the content very appealing and 91 percent of consumers are more likely to give their business to those that share individualized recommendations and offers.
 Email automation allows you to personalize your emails in several ways.
-If you’re using email automation to welcome a new subscriber, you can add questionnaires that will allow subscribers to select which information they would like to receive before signing up.
-This way, each email that is sent to them is of interest to them.
+If you’re using such automation to welcome a new subscriber, you can add questionnaires that will allow subscribers to select which information they would like to receive before signing up.
+This way, each email you sent to them is of interest to them.

-2. Email Automation Gives Customers What They Want
+2. Gives Customers What They Want

 How many times have you received an email from a brand and had no interest in the emails, so you just tossed it right in the trash folder?
 Many brands are sending subscribers emails that the subscribers don’t have interest in.
 One of the best ways to avoid your emails being sent to junk mail is by giving customers what they want.